learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q15.** A developer uses `<input type="hidden">` to pass a CSRF token through a form.
+**Q.** A developer uses `<input type="hidden">` to pass a CSRF token through a form.
 A colleague suggests this is a security risk because the value is visible in the page source.
 What is the correct assessment?

 - A) Hidden inputs are fully secure — the value cannot be seen by anyone.
 - B) The colleague is correct — hidden inputs should never store sensitive tokens.